Angioplasty

 Overview

-At the centre of the circulatory system, the heart is muscular organ that rhythmically contracts and relaxes to pump blood into different blood vessels, which carries it to different parts of the body.
+At the centre of the circulatory system, the heart is a muscular organ that rhythmically contracts and relaxes to pump blood into different blood vessels, which carries it to different parts of the body.

 Our coronary arteries supply oxygen-rich blood to the heart.
 If any of the coronary arteries become narrow or blocked, due to cholesterol buildup and fatty deposits (plaque), as a result the blood flow to that part of the heart becomes slow or gets blocked.
 The arteries harden as the plaque accumulates over time.
 Reducing the flow of oxygen and blood supply to parts of the heart because hardened arteries are unable to expand to their fullest capacity, thereby.